 The filing is the latest in an ongoing legal tussle between Burnell and the Marin Humane Society.
 The suit stems from a criminal case against Burnell after four horses were seized from her Gray Fox Farm.
 It happened after a stallion fight in December 2012.

-Attorney Maggie Weems filed the lawsuit on behalf of Burnell, and her husband, Alex Burnell, on December 26th in U. S. District Court for the Northern District of California.
-Almost a dozen defendants include the County of Marin, the humane society, several employees and connections of the animal services agency, and a sports horse breeder.
+Attorney Maggie Weems filed the lawsuit on behalf of Burnell, and her husband, Alex, on December 26th in U. S. District Court for the Northern District of California.
+It names a dozen defendants that include the County of Marin, the humane society, several employees and connections of the animal services agency, and a sports horse breeder.

 The complaint states the defendants acted to destroy Burnell’s breeding business while interfering with the Burnells’ rights by engaging in various activities including: seizing livestock from the Burnell property; impairing the health, breeding value and capacity of plaintiffs’ breeding livestock; making false and derogatory statements with reckless disregard for their truth; using the pretext of an animal abuse investigation to raise money; and testifying falsely in administrative, criminal and civil proceedings.